ManigandanCR-7/Neuw-bloom-/README.md

 🎶 Media Support
 The repository includes music, videos, and other assets to create an immersive, soulful reminder experience.

-🛠️ Tech Stack
+3 . 🛠️ Tech Stack
 HTML5, CSS3, JavaScript (Vanilla)

 Progressive Web App (PWA) support: manifest.json, service-worker.js, app icons

 Mobile-first responsive design

-🌟 Vision
+4. 🌟 Vision
 neuw-bloom is more than a reminder app—it’s a digital companion for mindful living.
 It combines productivity, self-care, and nature-inspired design to help you bloom into a healthier version of yourself. 🌸

-📜 License
+5.📜 License
 This project is licensed under the MIT License – feel free to use, modify, and share.

-🤝 Contributing
+6. 🤝 Contributing
-Contributions, ideas, and feedback are welcome!
+Contributions, ideas, and feedback are welcome

-Fork the repo

-Create your feature branch (git checkout -b feature/new-idea)

-Commit your changes (git commit -m "Added new feature")

-Push to the branch (git push origin feature/new-idea)

-Open a Pull Request

-yaml
-Copy code

 ---